Poor Indoor Air Quality Is a Mood Killer: Don’t Let it Ruin This Valentine’s Day

 When dealing with pollutants in the home’s air, homeowners have two main options: air purifiers or air sanitizers.
 They both perform similar functions, but they go about it differently.
 Air purifiers use a series of filters to physically remove pollutants from the air.
 You often see air purifiers as standalone appliances that can be moved into a room.
 Using a fan, the purifier will pull air into the appliance, removing the pollutants and cycling the air back out, nice and clean.

-- Replace the air filter regularly – every two months for those with pets, or three months otherwise.
+Replace your air filters very two months for those with pets, or three months otherwise.

-- Open the windows – even for a short period – can help clear pollutants.
+Opening the windows, even for a short period, can help clear pollutants.

-- Avoid indoor plants – they can contribute to indoor pollution and allergies.
+Indoor plants can contribute to indoor pollution and allergies.